Cats: The mum and daughter living with more than 70 pets

 But demand for cats to be rehomed has become "overwhelming" and the sheer number of cats can be "a living hell" which many people do not understand.

-There are cats in every room of the house in Nantmel, Powys including the bathroom and kitchen.
+There are cats in every room of the house in Nantmel, Powys, including the bathroom and kitchen.

 "We've always been a multi-cat family," said Karen, who has previously worked as a nursery practitioner.